 Time Required: 10 minutes

-- Always start with dry hair.
-You never want to cut your bangs while wet because they'll shrink when dry and look too short.
+- Always start with dry hair, as wet hair will shrink when dry and your end result will look too short.
 If you usually blow-dry your bangs, apply styling gel before drying.
 If you usually wash and wear, then let them air dry.

-- Divide your bangs in half using a styling comb.
-(Styling combs have baby-fine teeth like this one from Amazon).
+- Divide your bangs in half using a styling comb that has teeth.
 Pin one of the halves back with a bobby pin.
-Take the other half and comb bangs down with the comb teeth facing out.
+Take the other half and comb bangs down with the teeth of the comb facing out.
 Rest the comb on your browbone.
 Don't cut your bangs any shorter than where the comb hits your face.

-- Skip to step 5 if you have shaggy, face-framing bangs Start 'point-cutting' or snipping the hair at a 45-degree angle.
-Work slowly, doing a bit at a time.
-Never cut bangs straight across since it's impossible to keep a perfectly straight line.
+- Skip to step 5 if you have shaggy, face-framing bangs.
+Start 'point-cutting' or snipping the hair at a 45-degree angle.
+Work slowly, doing a small bit at a time.
+Never cut bangs straight across (it's impossible to maintain a perfectly straight line).

-- Important note If you have shaggy, face-framing bangs, skip the scissors and instead use a brand-new, disposable single-blade razor (double and triple blades will split hair).
-I recommend this barber razor from Amazon.com.
-Celeb stylist Chris McMillan swears in Allure magazine that razors work much better than scissors.
+- Important note: If you have shaggy, face-framing bangs, skip the scissors (they can slip and cut hair unevenly) and instead use a brand-new, disposable single-blade razor (double and triple blades will split hair).
 To razor cut, pull bangs taut with your middle and index fingers.
 Slide fingers all the way down to end of hair and then razor cut the hair just above your fingers.

 - Repeat 'point-cutting' on the other half.

-- If you have long, face-framing layers, check to make sure the length is even by pulling a piece of hair from either side of toward the center of your face -- they should be equidistant from the bridge of your nose, according to McMillan.
+- If you have long, face-framing layers, check to make sure the length is even by pulling a piece of hair from either side toward the center of your face—they should be equidistant from the bridge of your nose.